sendgrid/sendgrid-ruby/TROUBLESHOOTING.md

 <a name="rails-specifics"></a>
 ## Rails Specifics

 - Namespace collision between Rails own `Mail` class and sendgrid class `Mail`.
-To avoid that issues please use `SendGrid::Mail` instead.
+To avoid that issues please use `SendGrid:: Mail` instead.

-- Possibility of a namespace collision between the sendgrid class `Email` and your own defined `Email` class.
+- The possibility of a namespace collision between the sendgrid class `Email` and your own defined `Email` class.
 To avoid these issues, you can skip the `include SendGrid` line and use the `SendGrid::` prefix for Email.
 Please see this [SO answer](https://stackoverflow.com/questions/41508464/rails-model-name-conflict-with-included-gem?noredirect=1#comment70223099_41508464) for specifics.

 <a name="ruby-versions"></a>
 ## Ruby Versions